puppetlabs/puppet-docs/source/puppet/4.9/hiera_migrate_environments.md

 Hiera 5's headline feature is [per-environment hierarchy configuration][layers].
 Since most people already store data in environments, local hiera.yaml files are much more logical and convenient than a single global hierarchy.

 You can enable the environment layer gradually.
-In migrated environments, the [legacy `hiera` functions][legacy_functions] will seamlessly switch to Hiera 5 mode, so they can access environment and module data without requiring any code changes.
+In migrated environments, the [legacy `hiera` functions][legacy_functions] seamlessly switch to Hiera 5 mode, so they can access environment and module data without requiring any code changes.

 > **Note:** Before migrating environment data to Hiera 5, read the [introduction to migrating Hiera configurations][migrate].
 In particular, be aware that:
 >